 I mentioned sustainability earlier.
 I've been making incremental changes in my own life and home: some LED lighting, more biking errands, no lawn chemicals.
 Bike commuting to work is less frequent this year with the Warner Road bridge still down, but it still happens.

 Physical activities: be it climbing, running, biking, canoeing/kayaking and the like, I enjoy being outside.
 I'm a decent Ultimate player, more from persistence than great skill.
-This summer (15) I've rediscovered the peace and coolness long nighttime runs along the river.
+In the summer, I love the peace and coolness long nighttime runs along the river.
 Weekly "long" runs for me are 10 to 12 miles if you happen to run.
 Right now (early 2016) I've been doing my longer runs on Saturdays, and I keep running into turkeys near the U of M (the kind with feathers) .
 They don't seem to mind me passing through the rafter, but I give the beaks a wide berth. ;-)

 2. Good, fresh food.